Skip to content

 General Waste

 Welcome to This Week in Waste, a series by Citizens Against Government Waste (CAGW) that highlights how taxpayer dollars are being wasted in the federal, state, and local levels of government and efforts to fight back against this spendthrift behavior.
-CCAGW Launches New Initiative to Expose CMMI Failures and Protect Patients On September 16, 2025, the […]
+Pentagon’s Pivot to Nontraditional Contractors The Department of Defense is adopting commonsense reforms, many of which […]

 Republican Study Committee Stands Firm on Budget Negotiations